Remiswl/necromunda_symfony/README.md

 * Start a battle (/battle):
 	* add buttons to roll dices to choose the ground, roll dices for attacks, etc.
 	* a single page with information about the ground, the gangs, etc.?
-	* last page (/result) to upgrade each ganger after the end of the battlefatal: ni ceci ni aucun de ses répertoires parents n'est un dépôt git : .git
+	* last page (/result) to upgrade each ganger after the end of the battlefatal
 * Settings (/settings):
 	* modifiy gangers' statistics
 	* add and modify weapons